ingtiti/cosc-learning-labs/doc/guide/byod.md

 There are multiple tools that provide a virtual environment.
 The example below uses [virtualenv](https://virtualenv.pypa.io/en/latest/).
 See also: [venv](https://docs.python.org/3/library/venv.html), [pyenv](https://github.com/yyuu/pyenv), [pythonz](https://github.com/saghul/pythonz).

-On Ubuntu, Mac OS X and other Linux/Unix variants:
+On Ubuntu, Mac OS X and other Linux/Unix variants, the commands below should be run from the `cosc-learning-labs` directory:

 ```bash
 $ pip install virtualenv